drewhannay/chess/README.md

 * First things first: Install and set up [SmartGit](http://www.syntevo.com/smartgit/index.html)
  * Choose non-commercial use when the installer asks
  * The installer should automatically detect the location of your git executable _(Of course, this means if you don't have git installed, you need to go do that first)_
- * Tell the installer that your hosting provider is github and log in with your credentials (if you are running Windows, this may not work for you.
-See special instructions below)
+ * Tell the installer that your hosting provider is github and log in with your credentials (if this doesn't work for you, just select "no host provider" and input the URL of your fork when it asks you)
  * Also, go ahead and use SmartGit as SSH (unless you have a compelling reason not to)
 * Next, come back to github and Fork your own copy of the [chess repository](https://github.com/drewhannay/chess)
 * Back in SmartGit, choose Clone and put in the URL of your forked copy of chess